 This quirky glamping spot is a gem located in Castlegal, Co Sligo.
 Their specialities include hen parties, couple’s getaways and nice, energizing weekend stays with friends.
 You have the option to choose between staying in a luxurious and cool treehouse, a cute vintage caravan, a cosy cottage or stylish yurts.

-Teapot Lane is situated in the North West of Ireland, in ‘Ireland’s adventure capital’, there is loads to do in the area.
-The site is located within 10 minutes of driving to gorgeous beaches, like the Blue Flag beach in Mullaghmore.
+Teapot Lane is situated in the northwest of Ireland which many people consider ‘Ireland’s adventure capital’.
+Suffice to say, there is loads to do in the area.
+The site is located within 10 minute’s drive to gorgeous beaches, like the Blue Flag beach in Mullaghmore.
 If you’re into surfing, lessons can be arranged with any of the surf schools in Bundoran.
 There are beaches and surf spots to suit all levels here.
 You just can’t miss out on this fantastic spot.

 More info: Teapot Lane Glamping